matloff/fasteR/README.md

 Pitcher     185.5994 0.6543904
 ```

 What happened here?
-We earlier saw the built-in **row.names**
+We earlier saw the built-in **row.names** function,
-function, so that setting row names was easy.
-But what about the column
+so that setting row names was easy.
+But what about the column names?
-names?
-Recall that a data frame is actually an R list, consisting of
+Recall that a data frame is actually an R list, consisting of several
-several vectors of the same length.
-We have two vectors here, so we
+vectors of the same length, which form the columns.
+So, **names(m)** is
-need to supply two items to **names**.
+the names of the columns.

 So with a little finessing here, we got some nicely-formatted output.
 Moreover, we now have our results in a data frame for further use.
 For